22-28725277-C-T

 Variant summary

 The NM_007194.4(CHEK2):c.410G>A(p.Arg137Gln) variant causes a missense change involving the alteration of a non-conserved nucleotide.
 The variant allele was found at a frequency of 0.000115 in 1,613,932 control chromosomes in the GnomAD database, with no homozygous occurrence.
 In-silico tool predicts a benign outcome for this variant.
-14/21 in silico tools predict a benign outcome for this variant.
+14/22 in silico tools predict a benign outcome for this variant.
 Variant has been reported in ClinVar as Conflicting classifications of pathogenicity (no stars).
+Another variant affecting the same amino acid position, but resulting in a different missense (i.e. R137G) has been classified as Uncertain significance.

 Frequency